The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 Grammar checkers with built-in medical dictionaries like WProofreader can be of much help in this case.
 They clean up medical documentation, unify the style, and facilitate the writing process.

 Writing your next med article or doc?
-Try WProofreader, a handy browser medical spell checker and grammar corrector.
+Try WProofreader, a handy browser medical spelling checker and grammar corrector.